srijitseal/DILI/README.md

 ## Features
 - Integration of in vivo and in vitro data for improved DILI prediction.
 - Utilizes pharmacokinetic parameters, structural fingerprints, and physicochemical parameters.
-- Eleven proxy-DILI labels from datasets such as mitochondrial toxicity, bile salt export pump inhibition, and preclinical rat hepatotoxicity studies.
+- Nine proxy-DILI labels from datasets such as mitochondrial toxicity, bile salt export pump inhibition, and preclinical rat hepatotoxicity studies and two pharmacokinetic parameters.
-- Available as both a command-line interface (CLI) and a Python library.
+- Available as online tools, local implementation and a Python library.

 ## Installation